GENERAL ELECTION (MIDTERM)

 Voters who do not provide the requested ID may vote a Provisional Ballot.

 Vote-by-Mail has replaced Absentee Voting.
 See VOTE-BY-MAIL for more information.

 By Mail (INSIDE the U.S.): Received five (5) days before any Election.

 By Mail (OUTSIDE the U.S.): Received thirty (30) days before any Election.

 In-Person: The day before Election Day.

 YES.
 Registered voters who will be eighteen (18) on or before Election Day may vote in the preceding Primary Election.

 Students attending college in Illinois should visit the CAMPUS PROJECT for more information on registering to vote and voting in Illinois.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting in Illinois.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Illinois.